-- National Planning Policy Framework paragraph 185 - National Planning Practice Guidance Noise section
+- National Planning Policy Framework Section 15.
+Conserving and enhancing the natural environment - National Planning Practice Guidance Noise section

-20. Nitrate Pollution of the Teesmouth & Cleveland Coast SPA/Ramsar site
+22. Nitrate Pollution of the Teesmouth & Cleveland Coast SPA/Ramsar site

 A Nutrient Neutrality assessment should be prepared by a competent person, with the relevant experience for applications that are likely to increase the input of nitrate and/or phosphate into the River Tees catchment area.
 A Nutrient Neutrality assessment is required for the following types of 'in scope' applications: